beezwax/fmrest-ruby/README.md

 end
 ```

-Alternatively, you can set the layout name in the class definition line:
+Alternatively, if you're inheriting from `FmRest::Layout` directly you can set
+the layout name in the class definition line:

 ```ruby
 class Honeybee < FmRest::Layout("Honeybees Web")